Skip to content

 Datasets Tab

-Datasets tab showing the current dataset row values
+Datasets tab showing the current dataset row values in a Dataset / Field / Value table, with finished datasets rendered in grey

 The Datasets tab shows which dataset rows are currently in use by the virtual user during replay.
 This helps verify that datasets are configured correctly and that the virtual user is using the expected data.